RomanLivik/RomanLivik/README.md

 * I am student of Moscow Technical University of Communications and Informatics
 * I am interested in unix-based systems, application development, customization of operation systems, ethical hacking and security systems
 * In my free time, I try to learn something new in the IT world.
 For me, this is not just an income, but also a hobby
+* i just realy like GNU/Linux.
+This is my favourite operation system for daily using
 * I also try to write automation scripts to make life easier for me and for Linux community

 ## The goal of my projects